cnbi/CRT-Sample-Size-Determination/README.md

 ├── CITATION.md
 ├── LICENSE
 ├── README.md
 ├── docs                            <- Documentation notebook for users.
 │   ├── manuscript                  <- Manuscript source, e.g., LaTeX, Markdown, etc.
 │   └── references                  <- File bibtex with all the references.
+│   └── vignettes
 ├── results
-│   ├── figures        <- Figures for the manuscript or reports.
+│   ├── figures                     <- Example of figures and flowcharts of the algorithms behind the functions.
-│   └── output         <- Other output for the manuscript or reports.
+│   └── simulation results          <- Other output for the manuscript or reports.
-└── scripts            <- Scripts with code for this project.
+└── scripts
     ├── functions
-    └── simulation
+    └── simulations

 ```
+## Installation

+## Usage

+## Citing

+## Contribution and contact information

 ## License